Jane Roberts, PhD

 Dr. John E. Richards is a Carolina Distinguished Professor Department of Psychology at the University of South Carolina.
 Dr. Richards is a co-investigator with Dr. Roberts on a grant to study attention and face processing in infants and preschoolers with neurodevelopmental disorders.
 Most participants in our NDD lab studies also participate in an EEG study with Dr. Richards.
 Learn more.

-Dr. James McPartland is an associate professor of Child Psychiatry and Psychology at the Yale Child Study Center.
+Dr. James McPartland is Harris Professor in the Child Study Center at the Yale School of Medicine.
 As a consultant on one of our NIH grants, he provides expertise on the development, implementation, and interpretation of electrophysiological indicators of social perception in children with fragile X syndrome, FMR1 premutation, typical controls, and high risk children who have siblings with autism.
 Learn more.

 Dr. Fredrick Shic is an associate professor in the University of Washington’s Department of Pediatrics/Seattle Children’s Research Institute.
 He is a co-investigator on one of our NIH grants that utilizes eye tracking to study attention and social development.
 Dr. Shic’s current research interests include applications of eye-tracking and functional near infrared spectroscopy to the study of the social and cognitive development in infants, toddler, and children with autism and other development disorders, and the development of new technologies and methodologies for enriching both our understanding of neuropsychiatric conditions and the lives of affected children and their families.
 Learn more.